 What are potential applications?

-Imagine a pool of resources, able to observe interactions, conduct quality control, and collect data, as well as raise alerts and provide inputs to other systems.
+Imagine a pool of resources that is able to observe interactions, conduct quality control, and collect data, as well as raise alerts and provide inputs to other systems.
 On top of that, these resources are reliable, fast to train, and happy to work 24 hours a day for free.

 When evaluating potential use cases in your context, the broad question is:

-Can value be added by automating the recognition of objects, characteristics, or events, and tracking these in a video while also extracting key data?
+Can you add value by automating the recognition of objects, characteristics, or events, and tracking them in a video while extracting key data?

-This could cover a wide range of applications so it is useful to list a few potential use cases:
+This could cover a wide range of applications.
+Here are a few potential use cases:

 - Tracking and counting people, vehicles, or other objects moving through a scene